cesar-rocha/cesar-rocha.github.io/_pages/opportunities.md

 2. Experience with analysis and visualization of observations and model outputs.
 3. Excellent verbal and written communication skills in English.

+If you are interested in this position, please contact me by [email](mailto:cesar.rocha@usp.br).

 ## Programa de Pós-graduação em Oceanografia da USP (Conceito CAPES 7)

 Estou recrutando pós-graduandos em nível de mestrado e doutorado para início em fevereiro de 2025.
 A inscrição no processo seletivo 2025 será em outubro/novembro.